 The vegetation, and its variety, is interrelated with the characteristics of the soil, the water and the fauna .

-Fauna, for example, cannot exist without the forest .
-This cannot exist without fauna, because forest animals act as active agents of pollination and seed diffusion, which is decisive for the reproduction and survival of plant species .
+For example, fauna can´t exist without the forest .
+The forest cannot exist without fauna, because forest animals act as active agents of pollination and seed diffusion, which is essential for the reproduction and survival of plant species.

 The hunt today

 Hunting is a fundamental activity in the survival of the Amazonian inhabitants, whether they are indigenous or settlers.